csse-uoft/SNM-I/doc/src/content/docs/guides/troubleshooting.md

 ## Common error messages
 ### Cannot connect to the Docker daemon
-The Docker daemon is required for running any docker image.
+The Docker daemon is required for running any docker container.
 If you get the following error,
 ```
 docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.